Ionsto/cl-mpm/README.md

 # CL-MPM
  Fast and extensible material point method (MPM) code implementation in common lisp, only SBCL conforming.
- Uses an explicit dynamic formulation with mass scaling, and adaptive timestepping.
+ With an explicit dynamic formulation with mass scaling, and adaptive timestepping.
+ Experimental inclusion of impicit quasi-static and dynamic modelling.
  Uses threading and MPI for large scale simulations.
+ State of the art small cut mitigation, including both ghost stabilisation and aggregation.
  Nonlocal intergral continuum damage working within the MPI framework for effective damage simulations.
  An extensible constitutive model system for easy development.